unity3d-jp/USDForUnity/Readme.md

 - Animation can be interpolated, which was not supported by [AlembicImporter](https://github.com/unity3d-jp/AlembicImporter).
 - Normals and tangents can be generated on the fly.
 But generating tangent is very very slow and not recommended to do it at runtime.
  - You can precompute normals and tangents via "Precompute normals / tangents" button.
 It precomputes normlals (+ tangents) and store them into USD file.
 - Variant is supported.
-It can be switched via inspector.
+You can switch variant sets and variants via inspector.
 - Reference & instance is supported.
 Mesh data is shared among instances that have same master.
 - Payload is supported.
 All payloads will be loaded when the scene is loaded.
 - Subdivision is **not** supported.
 It is planned but unlikely to come soon.